pH200/cycle-react/docs/api.md

 ### <a id="component"></a> `component(displayName, definitionFn, [options])`

-Takes a `definitionFn` function which outputs an Observable of React elements, and returns a converted React class which can be used normally by `React.createElement` and "Cycle.applyToDOM".
+Takes a `definitionFn` function which outputs an Observable of React elements, and returns a native React component which can be used normally by `React.createElement` and "Cycle.applyToDOM".

-**IMPORTANT** A React class should be used as a function object instead of class in cycle-react apps.
-If you found yourself writing `this.`, you're doing it wrong.

-"React class" shares the same terminology as Cycle's "custom element".

 The given `definitionFn` function takes two parameters as input, in this order:
 `interactions` and `properties`.
 The former works just like it does in the